 In contrast, \emph{state-space models} (SSMs)~\citep{gu_efficiently_2022, gupta_diagonal_2022, fu_hungry_2023, smith_simplified_2023, orvieto_resurrecting_2023, gu_mamba_2023} offer a scalable alternative to Transformers with complementary properties: they generalize better to longer sequences, the number of total operations scales linearly with the sequence length, and memory is constant during inference.
 Modern large language models (LLMs) are increasingly adopting a hybrid architecture that integrates both Transformer and SSM layers~\citep{yang2024parallelizing, ren_2024_samba, de_griffin_2024, waleffe_2024_empirical, lenz_2025_jamba, wu2025transxssm}.
 To achieve computational efficiency competitive with that of Transformers, modern SSMs often utilize diagonal transition matrices.
 Empirically, in time-invariant SSMs, this strategy has proven effective in a range of applications~\citep{gupta_diagonal_2022, gu_parameterization_2022, orvieto_resurrecting_2023}, while time-varying diagonal SSMs can achieve language modeling performance comparable to that of the Transformer~\citep{gu_mamba_2023}.

-Despite their promising performance in language modeling, diagonal SSMs are restricted in the type of finite-state automaton (FSA) they can model~\citep{merrill_illusion_2024}.
-This stands in stark contrast with the nonlinear RNN, which tends to quickly learn such algorithmic abstractions~\citep{deletang_neural_2023}.
+Despite their promising performance in language modeling, diagonal SSMs are restricted in the type of FSA they can emulate~\citep{merrill_illusion_2024}.
+This stands in stark contrast with the nonlinear RNN, which can quickly learn such algorithmic abstractions~\citep{deletang_neural_2023}.
 To enable FSA \emph{state tracking}, previous approaches propose using transition matrices of various structures such as fully unstructured (i.e., dense) ~\citep{terzic2025sdssm}, or (semi-)structured matrices such as block-diagonal~\citep{fan_advancing_2024}, diagonal plus low-rank (DPLR)~\citep{schlag2021linear, yang2024parallelizing, walker_2025_structured, peng_2025_rwkv} or products of DPLR matrices~\cite{siems_2025_deltaproduct}.
 While any $N$-state FSA can be represented by an unstructured SSM with a single layer, state dimensionality $N$, and a readout size $N \times N$, unstructured SSMs scale unfavorably and thus prohibit large-scale training.
-Current semi-structured approaches are more efficient, but do not allow for such compact encodings.
+Current (semi-)structured approaches are more efficient, but do not allow for such compact encodings.
 With this in mind, the goal of this work can be summarized as follows: